facebook

 IM Professional Learning for mathematics is deeply integrated with the curriculum.
 The program provides teachers and leaders long-term, sustainable support for developing, refining, and reflecting on instructional practices.

-IM Certified Partners share our commitment to providing the IM Certified Curriculum to all teachers and students as it is meant to be experienced, in the format they need to ensure success.
+Our partners offer the ideal curriculum experience because they are committed to providing IM Certified curricula to all teachers and students as IM intends it to be experienced, in the format needed to ensure success.

-Fill out this form, and an IM Certified Partner will contact you to discuss your options for accessing IM 9–12 Math.
+Submit this form and an IM Certified curriculum distribution partner will contact you to discuss your options for accessing IM 9–12 Math v.360.

 An Expert-Authorized Curriculum